Made from whiskey barrels once used by the Woodford Reserve Distillery.

 Weathering the wood is done via an old process, whereby the wood is dipped in water mixed with ferrous sulfate, the same stuff often used as a mineral supplement.
 You can read more about that process here.
 The mixture reacts to the tannins in the wood, turning them silver, gray, or dark gray, creating a permanent color change in the wood that is unique to each piece.

-Centered White Gold Inlay
+Center White Gold Inlay

 We're all about simplicity in design.
 To us, that's elegance.
 We added a white gold inlay to this ring to take it a notch higher, and to give it some refinement and class.
 The balance of rusticity and Main street appeal make this a great ring for formal or flannel.

-Buffalo Trace® is a registered trademark and is not involved in or affiliated with the production or distribution of this product.
+Woodford Reserve® is a registered trademark and is not involved in or affiliated with the production or distribution of this product.